 Francisco Anzola, image licensed under the Creative Commons Attribution 3.0 Unported

 Possibly one of the most prestigious and affluent locations in London’s West End, Mayfair is brimming with exclusive hotels, gourmet restaurants and high-class retailers.
 Named after the 15-day ‘May Fair’ that was a regular feature between 1686 and 1764, this is a truly prime location for businesses looking to settle in the heart of the Capital.
 Surrounded by Hyde Park, Regent Street, Bond Street, Oxford Street, Savile Row, Piccadilly and Park Lane, this is a fashionable, chic and very, very desirable area in terms of living, working and socialising according to Mayfair real estate consultants.
-Getting an office space in Mayfair may very well be the right decision for your business, too.
+Getting an office space in Mayfair may very well be the right decision for your business, be it a serviced office or not, too.
 Let's discover why.

 What to expect from Mayfair office space